-- Apply knowledge, understanding and problem-solving abilities to determine the tax treatment of practical scenarios. - Provide taxation advice on business decisions, investment transactions and life events, that is both technically sound and commercially appropriate across all taxes. - Apply analytical skills and an in-depth knowledge of tax law and compliance processes to support taxpayers in meeting their tax obligations. - Carry out focused research across Irish, European and international tax law and Revenue practice leading to technically sound conclusions. - · Analyse and evaluate alternative potential solutions and identify optimal outcomes. - Justify advice and recommendations and research findings to taxpayers, including individuals, corporates and other entities. - Support the successful implementation of tax strategies through planning and project management. - Assist taxpayers to identify and resolve uncertain tax positions. - Integrate relevant legal and accounting considerations, as well as the impact of risk, ethics, corporate governance and commercial issues, to ensure relevant analysis and sound advice.
+- Apply knowledge, understanding and problem-solving abilities to determine the tax treatment of practical scenarios - Provide taxation advice on business decisions, investment transactions and life events, that is both technically sound and commercially appropriate across all taxes. - Apply analytical skills and an in-depth knowledge of tax law and compliance processes to support taxpayers in meeting their tax obligations. - Carry out focused research across Irish, European and international tax law and Revenue practice leading to technically sound conclusions. - · Analyse and evaluate alternative potential solutions and identify optimal outcomes. - Justify advice and recommendations and research findings to taxpayers, including individuals, corporates and other entities. - · Support the successful implementation of tax strategies through planning and project management. - Assist taxpayers to identify and resolve uncertain tax positions. - Integrate relevant legal and accounting considerations, as well as the impact of risk, ethics, corporate governance and commercial issues, to ensure relevant analysis and sound advice. - · Understanding why data and technology is important when working as a tax adviser.